Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Ed, we’re watching it carefully, it’s still very early.
 But I think what we’re seeing throughout these last few weeks is the trust that we’ve earned with American consumers who continue to turn to Target for those household essentials, their food and beverage, and now apparel and home items, as well as the strength we’ve seen in Hardlines throughout the quarter.

-As Americans still work from home and educate their families at home, we provide essential services throughout the pandemic and we’re seeing that continue as states open up across the country.
+As Americans still work from home and educate their families at home, we provide essential services throughout the pandemic, and we’re seeing that continue as states open up across the country.

 Edward Kelly